 You will have to repay the amount you borrow within two years.

 If you’re claiming Universal Credit, you can apply for a Budgeting Advance instead.
 You’ll usually have up to 24 months to pay the loan back.

 Check you’re getting the right benefits and entitlements

 If your income has reduced, it’s important to make sure you’re getting all the benefits you’re entitled to.

 You can use a benefits checker to check on the Turn2US website

-Your local Citizens Advice Bureau can also carry out a full benefits check to make sure you’re getting everything you’re entitled to.
+Your local Citizens Advice can also carry out a full benefits check to make sure you’re getting everything you’re entitled to.